 - Businesses that depend on your expertise as a practical solution provider or extension of their operations, such as a marketing agency or marketer.

-- Businesses who you may we working with in a consultancy capacity where you may also have hands on involvement in their operations.
+- Businesses you may be working with in a consultancy capacity where you may also have hands-on involvement in their operations.

 - Businesses who are looking to achieve greater growth.